JUDGMENT BEGINS WITH THE HOUSEHOLD OF GOD

 It is not Satan at all.
 Satan does not appear in the fourth chapter of I Peter except as an instrument to carry out the Lord’s will concerning His saints.
 Our fiery trials are, as Peter explains to us, the judgment of the Lord on us.
 They are not an expression of condemnation or a punishment for our sins.
 They are not a demonstration of Divine wrath but of Divine judgment.

-So that we ourselves glory in you in the churches of God for your patience and faith in all your persecutions and tribulations that ye endure: Which is a manifest token of the righteous judgment of God, that ye may be counted worthy of the kingdom of God, for which ye also suffer: (II Thessalonians 1:4,5)
+which is manifest evidence of the righteous judgment of God, that you may be counted worthy of the kingdom of God, for which you also suffer; (II Thessalonians 1:4,5)

-“A manifest token of the righteous judgment of God, that ye may be counted worthy of the kingdom of God.”
+“Manifest evidence of the righteous judgment of God, that you may be counted worthy of the kingdom of God.”
 We suffer that we may be found worthy of the Kingdom of God.

 There is a difference between Divine judgment and Divine wrath.
 Divine wrath destroys.
 Divine judgment brings us to repentance.

 God leads every saint through much tribulation and suffering.
 Such suffering is Divine judgment on us, separating the good from the evil in our personality.
 Have you noticed that after you have suffered for a period of time it is much easier to live quietly and contentedly before the Lord?

 The righteous experience many afflictions.
 They always have.
 But God delivers them out of all their afflictions as soon as the “silver” (redemption) and “gold” (Divinity) in them have been refined to God’s standard.

 Every Christian will be baptized with the Holy Spirit and with the fire of God’s judgment.